FAQ - Payroll Taxes General Information

 - Gordon and his daughter Flo are partners in a dental practice.
 They hire Marilyn (Gordon’s wife and Flo’s mother) as their bookkeeper.
 Since Marilyn is working for a partnership consisting only of her spouse and her daughter, she is an excluded family employee and is subject only to PIT.

-For more information, see Information Sheet: Family Employment (DE 231FAM).
+For more information, refer to the Information Sheet: Family Employment (DE 231FAM).

-Excluded family employees may apply for SDI elective coverage on the Application for Elective Coverage by Disability Insurance (DE 1378J); for information about elective coverage, see Information Sheet: Specialized Coverage (DE 231SC).
+Excluded family employees may apply for SDI elective coverage on the Application for Elective Coverage by Disability Insurance (DE 1378J); for information about elective coverage, refer to Information Sheet: Specialized Coverage (DE 231SC).

 Most nonprofit organizations are subject to Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI), and Personal Income Tax (PIT) withholding.

 However, nonprofit entities that have an exemption under Section 501(c)(3) of the Internal Revenue Code (IRC) have a choice in the method of financing their UI costs.
 A nonprofit entity can elect to either:

 - Pay the same UI taxes as those paid by commercial employers (experience rating method).
 Refer to the Information Sheet: California System of Experience Rating (DE 231Z) for more information on the experience rating method.